denera/denera.github.io/content/authors/admin/_index.md

 ---

-I am a computational scientist specializing in large-scale nonlinear and constrained optimization algorithms, and I collaborate with domain experts on challenging problems in scientific machine learning, plasma physics, Earth systems modeling and more.
-I also maintain the Toolkit for Advanced Optimization (TAO) package in [PETSc/TAO](https://petsc.org) and help prepare the library for upcoming exascale computing architectures.
+I am a computational scientist specializing on gradient-based and constrained numerical optimization methods for large-scale applications in artificial intelligence, machine learning, simulation-based design and scientific discovery.
+I am also a member of the core development team for [PETSc/TAO](https://petsc.org), one of the premiere numerical libraries in the US Department of Energy research software portfolio.

-I have recently began to develop stochastic optimization methods in machine learning, specifically for training deep neural networks under nonlinear constraints on network weights and/or outputs.
-In the future, I hope to apply my research to solve challenging AI/ML problems in aviation and aerospace, renewable energy, climate science, supply chain planning, automated vehicle systems, augmented reality and more.
+In this capacity, I develop and maintain parallel implementations of optimization algorithms using test-based development and CI/CD workflows on heterogeneous high-performance computing systems.